lamansky/conscript.js/readme.md

 * `every`
 * `map`
+* `pop`
+* `shift`
 * `slice`
 * `some`

-These methods work like their JavaScript equivalents.
+With the exception of `pop` and `shift`, these methods work like their JavaScript equivalents.
 Strings are treated as if they are arrays of characters.

 ```javascript
 const conscript = require('conscript')()